 When you’ve got the opportunity to start from scratch, when you’re moving house or renovating your current home, there’s lots to consider.
 Whether you have children or not, they may be in your future, so it’s worth looking at how family friendly your home is going to be.
-I’ve put together a renovation guide for family homes, I’m not a house renovation expert, but I have watched a lot of house programmes and moved 4 times and renovated them all, so in my eyes I’m practically Sarah Beeny.
+I’ve put together a Home Remodeling & Renovation Guide for family homes, I’m not a house renovation expert, but I have watched a lot of house programmes and moved 4 times and renovated them all, so in my eyes I’m practically Sarah Beeny.
 So here goes:

 Consider open plan:

 Open plan flowing living spaces are very in at the moment, every property programme bangs on about knocking walls down to ‘open up the space.’
 It can be great, you feel like you have more space and if you’re cooking in the kitchen you can still chat away to people in the dining and living areas, so it’s very sociable.
 I do like having a separate playroom, because you can close the door on the mess.
 That said, adequate storage and not taking on too much clutter should solve that problem.
 Make sure you have defined areas and boundaries – you could use different flooring to define the zones, or go for one streamlined space with the same floor throughout and separate with accessories, rugs and wall colour.
 Try Floors Direct for a fair price on laminate flooring and a money back guarentee.
 If you’re not sure what it will look like you can always order a sample.